-ReturnToWorkSA is dedicated to supporting Assessors to deliver high quality assessments that:
+ReturnToWorkSA is dedicated to supporting Assessors to deliver high quality Assessments that:

-- are consistent, objective and fair; - · contain sound, clear and justified medical reasoning; - comply with the Impairment Assessment Guidelines, the Act and the relevant AMA Guides; - · facilitate a positive experience for workers; and - ensure the correct entitlements for injured workers are established.
+- are consistent, objective and fair; - contain sound, clear and justified medical reasoning; - comply with the Impairment Assessment Guidelines, the Act and the relevant AMA Guides; - facilitate a positive experience for workers; and - ensure the correct entitlements for injured workers are established.

-Assessors will be supported throughout the various stages of the WPI assessment process based on their individual needs.
+Assessors will be supported throughout the various stages of the Assessment process based on their individual needs.

-4.1 Pending Assessment Support
+4.1 Pending Assessment Report Support

-Support is available to Assessors for report specific assessment issues, concerns or questions that are related to assessments prior to submission to the requestor.
+Support is available to Assessors for Impairment Assessment Report specific Assessment issues, concerns or questions that are related to Assessments prior to submission to the Requestor.
 See Support Model on page 19.

-- 4.1.1 Any issues or questions relating to medical reasoning can be addressed through the Peer Support Program.
-To access this program, the Assessor can select a Peer Support Assessor, who is accredited in the relevant body system, from the published Peer Support list. - 4.1.2 The Peer Support Assessor can discuss and provide guidance on issues related to medical consistency, reasoning or any other concerns. - 4.1.3 If the Assessor encounters any issues or questions relating to technical issues that do not involve medical reasoning or relate to general requirements of the IAAS, the Assessor can contact an Impairment Assessment Advisor directly on (08) 8238 5960 or e-mail wpi@rtwsa.com. - 4.1.4 Consistent with transparency and as stated in Communication (d) page 7, all parties should also have access to the information contributed by the other parties, and are entitled to access the written correspondence exchanged among the other parties.
+- 4.1.1 To the extent that an Assessor is required to disclose confidential information about a worker's medical condition to obtain Pending Assessment Report Support from a Peer Support Assessor, the Minister authorises this disclosure pursuant to section 185(3)(j) of the Act. - 4.1.2 Any issues or questions relating to medical reasoning can be addressed through the Peer Support Program. - 4.1.3 The Peer Support Assessor can discuss and provide guidance on issues related to medical consistency, reasoning or any other concerns. - 4.1.4 If the Assessor encounters any issues or questions relating to technical issues that do not involve medical reasoning or relate to general requirements of the IAAS, the Assessor can contact an Impairment Assessment Advisor directly on (08) 8238 5960 or e-mail wpi@rtwsa.com. - 4.1.5 Consistent with transparency and as stated in Communication (d) page 7, all parties should also have access to the information contributed by the other parties, and are entitled to access the written correspondence exchanged among the other parties.